-My hubby loved my painting of Jenny so much, he asked me to paint a portrait of him…this time I chose Burnt Sienna and Ultramarine Blue plus black and white.
+My wonderful husband loved my painting of Jenny so much, he asked me to paint a portrait of him…this time I chose Burnt Sienna and Ultramarine Blue plus black and white.

 My next portrait challenge came when I was asked to paint our brother-in-law, Stu for his 50th birthday.
 I used the same colours as I used for Nic’s portrait.

 My next portrait was an easy choice – my daughter, Xixi.
 This time I wanted more drama and colour in the background so in addition to my usual combination of blue and brown, I used viridian green.

-In June, I went to watch my brother racing his motorbike.
+I went to watch my brother racing his motorbike.
 At one point during the day, in a break between races, I noticed the light hitting the side of his face… camera in hand, I took the shot!
 Here’s the resulting painting.
 I used Burnt Sienna and Ultramarine Blue plus black and white.

 Once again, I have used a very limited palette, but it is working very well for me and I am really enjoying this combination.
-The ‘Happy Pirate’ was my last painting of 2014 and ‘Contemplating Grumpiness’ is my 1st portrait of 2015.
+The ‘Happy Pirate’ was my last painting of 2014, capturing Simon’s adventurous spirit.

 Happy Pirate, Acrylic, 15″ x 11″